Monmouth County Domestic Violence Lawyer

 Do I Need an Attorney for a Restraining Order in NJ?

 Regardless of the type of hearing it is imperative that you speak to an experienced Monmouth County domestic violence lawyer immediately about your options.
 Time is of the essence on these types of charges, restraining order hearings are typically heard within one month of the issuance of the temporary restraining order.
-The Law Offices Proetta & Oliver represents clients charged with domestic violence offenses throughout Monmouth County, including towns like Hazlet, Tinton Falls, Holmdel, Middletown, Atlantic Highlands, Long Branch, Ocean Township, Asbury Park, Aberdeen, Hazlet and Matawan.
+The Law Offices Proetta & Oliver represents clients charged with domestic violence offenses throughout Monmouth County, including towns like Hazlet, Tinton Falls, Holmdel, Middletown, Atlantic Highlands, Red Bank, Long Branch, Ocean Township, Asbury Park, Aberdeen, Hazlet and Matawan.
 If you or a loved one has been served with a domestic violence complaint and would like to have a free initial consultation today please contact our office directly at (732)858-6959.
 We fully understand that this can be an extremely nerve wracking time, therefore, we make ourselves available 24/7 to help assist in any way possible.
 In addition, now based on the new bail reform, anyone charged criminal with an act of domestic violence will most likely be forced to spend a few nights in the Monmouth Count Jail pending a potential Detention Hearing.
 If a Detention Hearing is sought, it means that the Monmouth County Prosecutor’s Office is seeking to detain the Defendant without bail, pending trial.
 These types of hearings can be and always should be contested.
 For more information on these types of proceedings, please contact our Middletown Office.
 We are located directly across the street from the Middletown Municipal Court at 18 Kings Highway.

 Here is an article about a client that we represented who was facing not only felony domestic violence assault charges but a temporary restraining order as well.
 At the end of the day, all of the charges were dismissed in their entirety thanks to the hard work of the attorneys at Proetta & Oliver.
 State v.
 J.Y. and here is what J.Y. had to say about Mr. Oliver,